iron-breaker/go-ecs-ecr/README.md

 # go-ecs-ecr
 Example project for deploying a Go application to AWS ECS/ECR via CircleCI.
+(WIP)